 Clothing: Many workout clothes contain synthetic fabrics like polyester and nylon, which shed microfibers when washed and contribute to plastic pollution.
 While it may be tempting to buy clothes made out of recycled materials like plastic water bottles, these can leech harmful micro-plastics into our waterways when we wash them.
 Look for workout clothes made from natural fibers like cotton.

 Props: Yoga blocks, straps, and bolsters are often made from synthetic materials like foam or PVC.
 Those synthetic materials tend to off-gas toxins, so they are hardly the type of materials we want to be around while breathing deeply during our pranayama or sweat session.
-Look for props made from natural materials like cork, wool or bamboo, or opt for recycled or upcycled props.
+Look for props made from natural materials like cork, natural cotton or balsa wood, or opt for recycled or up-cycled props.

 Packaging: Look for products with minimal packaging, or packaging made from recycled or biodegradable materials.
 Avoid products with plastic packaging and discover more ways to reduce waste and live sustainably.

 By making small changes to our practice and lifestyle, we can reduce our plastic footprint and protect our planet.
 At Mache, we believe that every small step counts, and we're committed to creating sustainable and toxin-free yoga props and storage solutions for yogis who care about their practice and the planet.

 Let's work together to reduce plastic waste in the yoga and fitness industry and create a healthier and more sustainable future for ourselves and the planet.